Susan L. "Sue" O'Donnell, PhD

-I have been at George Fox since 2001, when I completed my PhD in Developmental Psychology at the Institute of Child Development, University of Minnesota-Twin Cities.
-I love teaching at Fox and hope to help students in their quest to "Be Known"!
-I particularly appreciate the exchange of ideas that goes on here, as we journey together in our discovery of creation.
+Sue O'Donnell has taught at George Fox since 2001, when she completed a PhD in developmental psychology at the Institute of Child Development, University of Minnesota-Twin Cities.
+She loves teaching at George Fox and hopes to help students in their quest to "Be Known"!
+She particularly appreciates the exchange of ideas that goes on here, as we journey together in our discovery of creation.

-Studying human development has allowed me a glimpse into the complexity and beauty of the greatest creation – the one that God said was "very good."
-While we still have much to discover, this discipline reminds me over and over of the tenderness and care with which we are made.
-I hope that I can share these glimpses with others.
+Studying human development has allowed Sue a glimpse into the complexity and beauty of the greatest creation – the one that God said was "very good."
+While we still have much to discover, this discipline reminds her over and over of the tenderness and care with which we are made.
+She hopes to share these glimpses with others.

-I am here to help you succeed - just stop by my office and we'll chat (and maybe you'll score some chocolate - who knows?).
+Sue is here to help you succeed - just stop by her office to chat (and maybe you'll score some chocolate - who knows?).